The problem.

 A logistic regression with L2 regularization, balanced class weights (because there are 7× more positive than negative labels), and 5-fold stratified cross-validation.
 We chose logistic regression deliberately: it's simple, the coefficients are interpretable, and with only 13 negative examples a more flexible model would overfit immediately.
 The model learns a weighted sum of standardized features and passes it through a sigmoid to produce a probability between 0 and 1.

 The cross-validated AUC is 0.60 ± 0.12.
 This is honest — better than random (which would be 0.50), but not strong.
 The reason is partly statistical: the offshore wave model can't fully resolve the local windswell chop that drives "fast and short" days.
 Two days look identical on the buoy-scale and feel different at the break.
-And partly methodological: we have 90 positive labels and 13 negative — that's not enough data to learn a sharp boundary, and the base rate of "good" days in his caption history is 87% (he tends to post on days he liked surfing).
+And partly methodological: we have 90 positive labels and 13 negative — that's not enough data to learn a sharp boundary, and the base rate of "good" days in the labelled corpus is 87% — likely a publication-bias artifact, since people tend to describe sessions they enjoyed.

 What the model learned (top feature weights)